htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Release Notes:

-- HTCondor version 10.2.1 released on January 24, 2022.
+- HTCondor version 10.2.1 released on January 24, 2023.

 New Features:

+- Improved scalability of *condor_schedd* when running more than 1,000 jobs from the same user.
+  :jira:`1549`

 - *condor_ssh_to_job* should now work in glidein and other environments where the job or HTCondor is running as a Unix user id that doesn't have an entry in the /etc/passwd database.
   :jira:`1543`

-- Improved scalability of *condor_schedd* when running more than 1,000 jobs from the same user.
-  :jira:`1549`

 Bugs Fixed:

-- In the python bindings, the attribute ``ServerTime`` is now included in job ads returned by ``Schedd.query()``.
+- In the Python bindings, the attribute ``ServerTime`` is now included in job ads returned by ``Schedd.query()``.
   :jira:`1531`